Kingdom of Majorca

-The Kingdom of Mallorca (Regne de Mallorca, /ca/; Reino de Mallorca; Regnum Maioricae; Royaume de Majorque) was an insular realm off the east coast of modern day Spain, which included the islands of Mallorca, Menorca, Ibiza and Formentera.
+The Kingdom of Mallorca was an insular realm off the east coast of modern day Spain, which included the islands of Mallorca, Menorca, Ibiza and Formentera.
 The islands were conquered from the Almohad Caliphate by James I of Aragon, and were integrated in the Crown of Aragon.
 The king became known as James the Conqueror due to the Conquest of Mallorca.

 When James I died in 1276, he divided his territories between his three surviving sons.
 Peter, the eldest, succeeded his father in the mainland as Peter III of Aragon or Peter the Great.
 The Kingdom of Mallorca passed to the younger son James, who reigned as James II of Mallorca.

 After 1279, Peter III of Aragon decreed that the King of Mallorca was to be a vassal of the King of Aragon.
 Naturally, this led to conflict between the two brothers.
 Finally, in 1344, the Kingdom of Mallorca was invaded by King Peter IV of Aragon and brought under the Crown of Aragon.
 It remained a separate Kingdom, but with the same King, until its dissolution in 1715 by the Nueva Planta decrees.